gitihm/BlockChain/solidity-by-example/README.md

 - storage - variable is a state variable (store on blockchain)
 - memory - variable is in memory and it exists while a function is being called
 - calldata - special data location that contains function arguments, only available for external functions

+### View and Pure Functions
+Getter functions can be declared view or pure.

+**View** function declares that no state will be changed.

+**Pure** function declares that no state variable will be changed or read.